Parbelaez/django_boiler/README.md

 *IMPORTANT:* to use this boilerplate, you need to delete the test_django folder and the manage.py file before running the startproject command.

-5. Test the project:
+- Test the project:

     ```
     python manage.py runserver
     ```

-6. Open the browser and go to http://127.0.0.1/8000
+- Open the browser and go to http://127.0.0.1/8000

 You should see the Django welcome page.

 ![Django Welcome Page](./readme_images/django_welcome_page.png)

+### Setting up the environment variables:

-7. Create a env.py file and add the following:
+- Create a env.py file and add the following:

     ```
     import os